-- 1. Earpiece Lets you hear the caller. - Flip Open to answer an incoming call and close to end the call. - LCD Screen Displays messages and indicator icons.
-When the phone is turned on, Power Save mode automatically dims the screen and then darkens it if no keys are pressed. - Left Soft Key Use to display the function setting menu. - Speakerphone Key Use to turn Speaker On or Off. - 6.
-SEND Key Use to place or answer calls. - Alphanumeric Keypad Use to enter numbers and characters and select menu items. - 8.
-Lock Mode Key Use to lock the phone (from - standby mode press and hold for about 3 seconds).
+- 1. Earpiece Lets you hear the caller. - LCD Screen Displays messages and indicator icons.
+When the phone is turned on, power save mode automatically dims the screen and then darkens it if no keys are pressed. - Left Soft Key Use to access Celltop while in Standby Mode.
+Performs the functions indicated by the text on the display immediately above it. - 4.
+Speakerphone Key Use to turn Speaker On or Off. - 5.
+TALK Key Use to place or answer calls. - Alphanumeric Keypad Use to enter numbers, characters and to select menu items. - 7.
+Lock Mode Key Use to lock the phone (from standby mode press and hold for about 1.5 seconds). - 8.
+Navigation Key Use for quick access to Contact List, Please Select, Browser and Alltel Shop. - Right Soft Key Use to access Messaging while in Standby Mode.
+Performs the functions indicated by the text on the display immediately above it. - text on the display immediately above it.

-9. Navigation Key Use for quick access to Contact List, Music Player/ Ringers, Browser and Axcess Shop. - 10.
-Right Soft Key Use to access Messaging. - Menu/OK Key Selects the function displayed at the bottom of the LCD between the Left and Right Soft Key functions. - 12.
-Voice Command Key Use to activate Voice Command in standby mode. - PWR/END Key Use to turn the power on/off and to end a call.
-Also returns to the main menu display screen. - 14.
-BACK Key Deletes single spaces or characters with a quick press, but press and hold to delete entire words.
-Will also back you out of menus, one level at a time. - 15.
-Axcess Search Key Use to access Axcess Search (from Standby Mode press and hold for about 3 seconds).
+10. BACK Key Deletes single spaces or characters with a quick press, but press and hold to delete entire words.
+Will also back you out of menus, one level at a time. - Menu/OK Key Selects the function displayed at the bottom of the LCD between the Left and Right Soft Key functions. - PWR/END Key Use to turn the power on/off and to end a call.
+Also returns to the Standby Mode display screen. - Alltel Search Key Use to access Alltel Search (from Standby Mode press and hold for about 1.5 seconds). - Charger Port Connects the phone to the battery charger or other available accessories.